-Your parrot may have started off calm and mild-mannered but turned hostile and aggressive.
+Your parrot may have started calm and mild-mannered but turned hostile and aggressive.
 Actions could include lunging, biting, and full-on attacking.

-If your parrot is suddenly aggressive, it’s important to narrow down why.
+Parrots aren’t aggressive animals, and meanness doesn’t come naturally to them.
+If your parrot is suddenly aggressive, it’s important to discover why.

 Are Parrots Aggressive?

 According to Veterinary Clinics of North America: Exotic Animal Practice, wild parrots don’t bite when fighting each other.
-This suggests that biting as a form of attack is a response to external factors, not inherent aggressiveness.
+This suggests that biting, as a form of attack, is a response to external factors, not inherent aggressiveness.

 Do Some Parrots Bite More?

 Macaws and Eclectus parrots are the most notorious pranksters, as they love biting others when playful.

 Other parrot species like to bite but only do so when they’re untrained and bored.
 Pionus parrots, cockatiels, and some parakeets are the least likely to bite when playing with humans.